 Guide to Auto Loans and Car Buying for Veterans

-Veterans may be eligible for special financing and discounts when it comes to car loans and other fees associated with car ownership.
-These discounts can help make buying a new car more accessible to recently discharged veterans or active duty service members.
+Special discounts can help make a new-car purchase more accessible to recently discharged veterans or active duty service members.

 Veterans and current military personnel face unique financial challenges, both during and after their service.
-According to Pew Research, 27% of veterans found it difficult readjusting to civilian life.
-One such adjustment that vets may find difficult is managing new financial responsibilities at home, such as purchasing a car.
+According to Pew Research, 27% of veterans found readjusting to civilian life difficult.
+One such adjustment that veterans may find complicated is managing new financial responsibilities at home, such as purchasing a car.

-With any big car purchase, you’ll want to do your research, not just on price points or purchasing assistance, but other important variables.
-These could include your purchasing power, identifying your needs versus wants, finding a reliable dealer, and accounting for intrinsic costs, such as maintenance.
-Whether you have family or spousal support, or are now balancing a household budget solo, this guide can help provide you with the resources you need for saving for a car and managing an auto loan as a veteran.
+With any big car purchase, it's ideal to research not only price points and purchasing assistance, but also variables such as your purchasing power, needs versus wants, how to find a reliable dealer, and how to account for intrinsic costs such as maintenance.
+Whether you have family support or balance your household budget solo, this guide can help provide you with valuable resources for saving for a car and managing an auto loan as a veteran.

 Is There VA Assistance for Buying a Car?

 Multiple factors go into the final price of a vehicle.
 These factors include the down payment, dealership fees, loan interest, and intrinsic costs.
-Unless you’re purchasing a car in cash, which is uncommon, you’ll want to know what you can afford for each of these factors, to create a realistic budget when searching for your new vehicle.
+Unless you're purchasing a car in cash, knowing what you can afford for each of these factors can help you create a realistic budget when searching for your new vehicle.

 Know What You Can Afford

 Several considerations go into knowing how much car you can afford.
-First, how are you planning on buying a car?
-If you intend to use financing options like auto loans, your budget can vary widely depending on things like:
+For example, how are you planning on buying a car?
+If you intend to use financing options like auto loans, your budget can vary widely depending on things such as:

 • Your credit score